End2EndAI/travel-ai-translator/README.md

 # Travel AI Translator

+This repository is a template for anyone wishing to build quickly a web application using the following technologies:
+- Flask
+- OpenAI Speech-to-text API
+- OpenAI GPT API
+- Google Text-to-Speech API

+You are welcome to inspire and use the code freely for your own projects.

-Travel AI Translator is a multi-language transcription and translation web application.
+The showcase application, Travel AI Translator, is a multi-language transcription and translation web application.
 The application allows users to record audio and transcribes the audio into the text of a selected language.
 Then, it translates the transcribed text into another selected language and returns an audio output of the translated text.
 This entire process is powered by OpenAI's API, ensuring high accuracy and efficient translation.

-You are welcome to inspire and use the code freely for your own projects.
 </br>

 <div align="center">